haguiry/AWSCloudSearchBundle/README.md

 3) Indexer Usage
 --------------
-To index documents you need to create a JSON array of documents that match the AWC Cloud Search fields format you configured in the AWS console and post it to Cloud Search.
+To index documents you need to create a JSON array of documents that match the AWS Cloud Search fields format you configured in the AWS console and post it to Cloud Search.

-To index changes to entities (adds/updates/removes) it is recommended you us an event subscriber to doctrine persist events and index changes to entities on the fly.
+To index changes to entities (adds/updates/removes) it is recommended you us an event subscriber to doctrine persist events to index entity changes on the fly.

 To create a subscriber see:
 http://symfony.com/doc/current/cookbook/doctrine/event_listeners_subscribers.html

 For full example subscriber see Resources/doc/ExampleSubscriber.php

-To do initial indexing of entities it is recommend you use a Symfony2 command.
+To do initial indexing of entities it is recommended you use a Symfony2 command.
-For full example subscriber see Resources/doc/ExampleIndexCommand.php
+For full example indexing command see Resources/doc/ExampleIndexCommand.php

 ## Notes on Converting Entity to Json
 There are a couple of approaches, one is to use this bundle: